-When a liquid with a specific density flows horizontally through a pipe with a changing cross-section—and provided that friction is insignificant—then, the total pressure remains the same in all parts of the pipe:
+When a liquid with a specific density flows horizontally through a pipe with changing cross-section–and provided that friction is insignificant–the total pressure remains constant in all parts of the pipe:

 p1 = 0,5ρ * v12 = p2 + 0,5ρ * v 22

-For pipes with a slant: The sum of static pressure, hydrostatic pressure and dynamic pressure is constant in every point on a streamline.
+In slanted pipes, the sum of static pressure, hydrostatic pressure, and dynamic pressure is constant at every point on a streamline.

 Ohm’s law and real fluids

-Contrary to ideal fluids, real fluids undergo a loss in pressure through internal friction or viscosity.
-Friction always causes a loss in kinetic energy, resulting in the fluid adhering to the walls of the pipe.
+In contrast to ideal fluids, real fluids undergo a loss in pressure through internal friction or viscosity.
+Friction always induces a loss in kinetic energy, resulting in the fluid adhering to the walls of the pipe.

-That is why a fluid also flows more slowly on the edges.
+Therefore, a fluid also flows more slowly at the edges.
 In comparison, the flow speed in the middle of the flow is greater.
 The graphic course of such a fluid resembles a parabola:

 The zenith of the parabolic course of the flow speed is in the center.
-Fluids that exhibit such a graphic course when flowing in cylindrical pipes are called Newtonian fluids.
+Fluids that exhibit such a graphic course during flow in cylindrical pipes are called Newtonian fluids.
 Ohm’s law applies to such fluids:

 V = Δρ / RS

-There exists a linear relationship between the volume flow rate and pressure difference.
+A linear relationship exists between the volume flow rate and the pressure difference.